gochaos-app/gochaos-app.github.io/content/server/_index.md

 ```

 {{% notice warning %}}
-Be really careful on which chaos experiments get executed, actions cannot be undone
-the go-chaos server is still in development.
+Be really careful on which chaos experiments get executed, actions cannot be undone - go-chaos server is still in development.
 {{% /notice %}}